ratkhan/htmlcsvFileMerger/README.md

+This code merges anynumber of html, csv files based on one of the columns (by default set to "id").
+Main method is in class RecordMerger.

 1. Solution accepts any number of CSV, HTML files with any number of columns/rows
 2. By default solution merges files by field "id" case insensitive, to change key field set static variable COLUMN_TO_MERGE_BY